Monster-Colored Island

 Monster-Colored Island (かいじゅう色の島, Kaijū-iro no Shima) is a Japanese manga series written and illustrated by Mitsuru Hattori.
 It began serialization in Fujimi Shobo's Young Dragon Age manga magazine in September 2018.

+Plot

+Kon Chigawa is a lonely girl who has never left the island she was raised on.
+One day, she meets a city girl named Furuka Hitoto on a cliff, and resuscitates her after falling off of it.
+After regaining consciousness, the two spot a cave that is rumored to be the home a monster, and decide to enter it.